ALIMENTARY SYSTEM

 PhaTABLE 1 Characteristics of pharyngeal muscle cells and marginal cells

 Specialized zones mark the apical regions of several of the pharyngeal muscles where they secrete cuticle.
 Here, the cytoplasm contains electron dense tubules, and sometimes, dense core vesicles just under the plasma membrane.
 The cytoplasm of pm6 is particularly specialized in the region underlying the grinder, which is a very elaborate cuticular structure secreted by the pm6 muscle cells (PhaFIG 2).
+During the lethargus period preceding each larval molt, pm6 and pm7 produce secretory vesicles, which interrupt the sarcomeres.
+Vesicles with electron dense cores predominate during shedding of the L4 cuticle, while electron lucent core vesicles are dominant during the formation of the adult cuticle (Sparacio et al., 2020).
 Prominent networks of sarcoplasmic reticulum along the borders of each muscle sarcomere presumably sequester calcium needed for muscle contractility.
 Pharyngeal muscle cells also contain many mitochondria.

 In most pharyngeal muscle segments, contractile filaments are oriented radially, and when the muscles contract, the pharyngeal lumen opens.
 However, in the terminal bulb, the pm7 muscle filaments are oriented obliquely with regard to the anterior-posterior axis and pull on the grinder region when the muscle contracts. pm1-pm4 function in sucking up and trapping bacteria. pm5 regulates flow of food from corpus to the terminal bulb, and pm6-pm8 operate the grinder.